Chat Moss: Worsley Man

 In August 1958, workmen digging peat in an area of Chat Moss near Worsley discovered a severed head and called the police.
 It was initially believed that the head had been in the bog for less than a year, and so a search was conducted for more remains, but nothing was found.
 After X-rays and chemical tests, it was determined that the head had been in the bog for at least 100 years.
 An inquest was held into the man's death, at which the coroner returned an open verdict, and the head was put in the care of the Manchester Medical School.

 The discovery of the nearby Lindow Man in 1984 generated renewed interest in bog bodies, and in 1987 what had become known as Worsley Man was re-examined.
 The inspection revealed a wound behind the right ear, fractures to the top of the skull, and a cut through the vertebra where he had been decapitated.
-The remains of a garotte were also found around his neck, all of which was suggestive of a ritual killing rather than an accidental death, perhaps related to the Celtic cult of the severed head.
-The condition of the tooth pulp suggested that Worsley Man was 26–45 years old at the time of his death, which radiocarbon dating of a fragment of preserved soft tissue indicated was during the late Iron Age, some time around 121 to 251 AD, identifying him as a Romano-British Celt.
+The remains of a garotte were also found around his neck, all of which were suggestive of a ritual killing rather than an accidental death, perhaps related to the Celtic cult of the severed head.
+The condition of the tooth pulp suggested that Worsley Man was 26–45 years old at the time of his death, which radiocarbon dating of a fragment of preserved soft tissue indicated was during the late Iron Age, sometime around 121 to 251 AD, identifying him as a Romano-British Celt.
 Worsley Man is now in the care of the Manchester Museum.